Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development

-Confinement also affects how living materials organise internally to carry out biological functions, for example how multicellular systems undergo morphogenesis in biofilms~\cite{nijjer2023biofilms} or during embryonic development~\cite{bondarenko2023embryo}.
-The boundary interactions between anisotropic living matter such as tissues which consist of polarised cells, and extracellular matrix (ECM) involve diverse biophysical processes, including adhesion and polarity signaling~\cite{o2001rac1,akhtar2013integrin,rasmussen2012laminin}, which affect ordering at the collective scale similar to boundary-induced alignment.
-Basement membrane layers, for example, mechanically and biochemically promote specific orientations of adjacent cells for different types of polarity---parallel for epithelial planar ~\cite{davey2017planar,butler2017planar} and mesenchymal/migratory polarity ~\cite{ladoux2016front,palmquist2022reciprocal,vicente2023order}, and perpendicular for apico-basal epithelial polarity~\cite{buckley2022apical}.
-The establishment of coherent apico-basal alignment is a requirement for epithelial functions such as the transport of molecules across the tissue, and is linked to the formation of fluid-filled cavities (lumina)~\cite{buckley2022apical}.
-Orientational boundary effects could give rise to general mechanisms by which confining structures control multicellular organisation.
+Confinement also influences the internal organisation of living materials, e.g. how multicellular systems undergo morphogenesis in biofilms~\cite{nijjer2023biofilms} or during embryonic development~\cite{bondarenko2023embryo}.
+The boundary interactions between anisotropic living matter such as tissues consisting of polarised cells, and extracellular matrix (ECM) involve diverse biophysical processes, including adhesion and polarity signalling~\cite{o2001rac1,akhtar2013integrin,rasmussen2012laminin}, which affect ordering at the collective scale similar to boundary-induced alignment.
+For instance, basement membrane layers promote specific orientations of adjacent cells for different types of polarity---parallel for epithelial planar ~\cite{davey2017planar,butler2017planar} and mesenchymal/migratory polarity~\cite{ladoux2016front,palmquist2022reciprocal,vicente2023order}, and perpendicular for apico-basal epithelial polarity~\cite{buckley2022apical}.
+Coherent apico-basal alignment is crucial for epithelial functions such as molecule transport across the tissue, and is linked to the formation of fluid-filled cavities (lumina)~\cite{buckley2022apical}.
+Orientational boundary effects could provide general mechanisms by which confining structures control multicellular organisation.